Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Then, you will see the functions.php file in the text editor.

-If you have a closer look at the code, you will see the custom image size register codes.
+If you look more closely at the code, you will see the custom image size register codes.
 For each thumbnail that it creates, it specifies the size.

 All you need to do is deactivate the thumbnails you don’t want to generate.
 To do that, you need to add /* at the beginning and */ at the end of the thumbnails you wish to disable.
 For example, you can disable all of them as follows: